 9) The maximum permitted depth of a semi-detached dwelling is 14.0 metres.
 My proposal has a depth of 20.33 metres.

 In Toronto, the Planning Act grants authority to Municipal Councils to appoint committees to approve a number of minor applications.
 Section 45 of the Planning Act permits the Committee of Adjustment to make decisions on Minor Variances from the Zoning By-law and to grant permission for altering or changing a lawful non-conforming use of land, buildings or structures.
-Section 53 of the Planning Act permits the Committee of Adjustment to make decisions on applications for changes to land configuration in the form of Consents.
+Section 53 of the Planning Act permits the Committee of Adjustment to make decisions on applications for changes to land configuration in the form of Consent.
 Toronto City Council has appointed a Committee of Adjustment consisting of citizen members.
 The Committee of Adjustment operates as four panels, corresponding to the service areas of the four Community Councils.
 Each panel comprises five members, including a chairperson.
-They regularly hold public hearings to consider applications for Minor Variances, permissions and Consents.
+They regularly hold public hearings to consider applications for Minor Variances, Permissions and Consents.

 In order to do this, the following information had to be prepared and supplied in advance of the Hearing.

-1) An up to date Plan of Survey showing the property as it exists now on the lot was prepared by the Surveyor Speight, Vonnostrand & Gibson at an approximate cost of $2500
+1) An up-to-date Plan of Survey showing the property as it exists now on the lot was prepared by the Surveyor Speight, Vonnostrand & Gibson at an approximate cost of $2500

 2a) A Site Plan, indicating existing and proposed buildings on the site, distance from all lot lines, location of any easements or rights-of-way, location of buildings on adjacent lots, etc.

-2c) Elevation Plans, for all sides of the building where new construction is proposed, and indicating height, grade and window and door opening
+2c) Elevation Plans, for all sides of the building where new construction is proposed, indicating height, grade and window and door opening

 These preliminary drawings were prepared by the architectural firm Fine Line Designs for about $2500.